WHYAMERICASUCKS.COM

 Reader Access

 Public pages are readable without an account or paywall.
-If identity features arrive later, they should exist to help readers track investigations and exports, not to gate basic access to the reporting.
+If identity features arrive later, they should support saved investigations and exports, not gate basic access to reporting.

 Public Methods

 Methodology belongs on the public site.
-Source links, page labels, and publication rules stay visible so readers can see how an investigation was built and what still needs proof.
+Source links, page labels, and publication rules stay visible alongside the reporting.

 Public Boundary

 Protected editorial workflows exist, but they are not the public site.
-Readers only see what serves the reporting, the methods, and the source-protection rules that actually matter to them.
+Public pages should show reporting, methods, and source-protection rules.

 Publishing Model